ESA-PhiLab/iris/README.md

 This should install all necessary python packages automatically.

 ## Usage
-You will need a configuration file to run IRIS.
-There is one example in the examples folder you can use.

 You can start IRIS in two different modes:
 1) **label:** This will open a local browser application which helps you to perform manual segmentation of the images in your project.
-Start IRIS in the label mode like this: `iris label PROJECT_FILE`.
-Then open this address with your browser (chrome or firefox): `http://localhost:5000`
+You will need a configuration file for this.
+Have a look at the example folder for inspiration.
+After setting up the configuration file, start IRIS like this: `iris label PROJECT_FILE` and open `http://localhost:5000` with your browser (chrome or firefox).

-2) **conclude:** (NOT YET IMPLEMENTED) After labelling is done (by using the *label* mode), you can use this mode to bundle the output masks and get some statistics.
+2) **demo:** Keen on trying out iris without any setup?
+Try `iris demo` and have fun with the demo by open `http://localhost:5000` with your browser (chrome or firefox).

 ## Documentation